Dorian

 Just four words.

-But after the weekend of silence, it felt like a beginning.
+But after the weekend of silence, it felt like something was finally starting.

-He leaned back on his dorm bed, phone resting on his chest, the overhead light off, the glow of his desk lamp spilling across the floor.
+He leaned back on his dorm bed, phone resting on his chest.
+The overhead light was off, his desk lamp the only thing lighting the room.
 His roommate was still out.
 Probably with his girlfriend and not coming back tonight.

 He sat up, propped his elbows on his knees, and looked out the window.
 From the second floor, he could see the glow of the campus library and a handful of students cutting across the lawn with backpacks and headphones.
 That quiet Sunday-to-Monday reset was still lingering in the air.